dbsoft/dwindows/readme.txt

 Added DW_CR_RETDATA flag to dw_container_query_*() functions to return the data pointer instead of the string pointer, this may change in the future.
 Fixed some memory leaks.
+WARNING: Changed how tree and container titles are returned, they are now duplicated and need to be freed with dw_free().
+This affects the following functions: dw_tree_get_title(), dw_container_query_start() and dw_container_query_next() You should audit any code using these functions for leaks if using verison 3.

 Dynamic Windows Documentation is available at: